 When you're introducing a canine companion into your home, it's important to know what you're looking for.
 After all, you'll be living with your new housemate for many years.
 If your ideal is medium-sized dogs that don't shed and stay laid-back, you have a few choices.
 If you're willing to go up or down a few pounds in size, you'll have even more options.

 Medium-Sized Nonshedding Dogs Who Are Calm

-If calm dogs that don't shed are more important than size, consider the little affenpinscher who is generally a quiet, playful guy.
-The komondor is a big guy, and with proper training will be a calm, protective family member.
-If you're up for a bit more activity, the soft-coated wheaten terrier or standard schnauzer make nice medium-sized dogs with low shedding coats.
+If calm dogs that don't shed are more important than size, consider the little Affenpinscher who is generally a quiet, playful guy.
+The Komondor is a big guy, and with proper training will be a calm, protective family member.
+If you're up for a bit more activity, the Soft-Coated Wheaten Terrier or Standard Schnauzer make nice medium-sized dogs with low shedding coats.
 Both make great family members, but require some exercise and training to channel their energy positively.

 If you're having a tough time finding the dog that hits all the marks, consider what you're willing to live with.
-You can find the right size and activity level and cope with shedding by brushing your dog regularly -- weekly if he's a short-haired dog and more often if he has long or curly hair.
+You can find the right size and activity level and cope with shedding by brushing your dog regularly — weekly if he's a short-haired dog and more often if he has long or curly hair.
 Get on friendly terms with your vacuum cleaner, and keep a room designated as a dog-free zone so you have one fur-less space.

 If you decide less hair is more important than more calm, spend time training your dog and giving him ample exercise.
 A tired dog is a calm dog, less apt to get into trouble.